-With my wife Dianne we live in Hornsby on Sydney’s upper North Shore.
+My wife Dianne and I live in Hornsby on Sydney’s Upper North Shore.
 We have two sons.
 One is a property lawyer in Melbourne and the other a self-employed electrician in Orange.
-We have 2 grandchildren and another due later in 2018.
+We have three grandchildren.
 We still travel frequently, both overseas and in Australia, but really enjoy driving around the country on our interstate travels.

 For the past few years I have been volunteering in the BBM office and enjoy swapping yarns with other Little Brothers I meet.
 I respond to enquiries from Little Brothers (LB’s), help out with various tasks associated with LB’s and assist with a project to catalogue the Big Brother Movement archives that date back to 1925.
 I am easily engrossed by some of the stories I find and they remind me how challenging those early years in Australia were for us.
 However, I have never regretted migrating and am always grateful for the opportunity given to me by The Big Brother Movement.Contact Little Brother